Awareness of biodiversity

 Areas where these habitats and species exist and are considered of high conservation value have been designated as Special Area of Conservation (SACs).
 An SAC may be comprised of a diversity of habitats, but only habitats or species listed as a Qualifying Interest are protected by the European Communities (Birds and Natural Habitats) Regulations 2011 (S.I.
 No. 477 of 2011); these regulate any plans or projects that may negatively impact the habitat or species listed as a Qualifying Interest.
 Any damaging activity that impacts on the conservation status of a habitat is regulated under the Environmental Liability Regulations 2008 (S.I.
 No. 547 of 2008).

 Ireland has submitted an assessment of conservation status of habitats in 2007 and 2013.
 In 2007, distribution maps for many habitats were derived using expert judgement assisted by geology, soils, land use mapping and Ordnance survey maps.
-Many large scale habitat surveys have been undertaken since 2007.
+Many large scale habitat surveys have been undertaken since 2007 and 2013.
 Consequently, the 2013 maps are more refined and restricted to data with a high level of confidence that the habitat maps are accurate.
 The calculation of the national resource area per habitat are based on the availability of suitable spatial data and in some cases should be interpreted as minimum estimates.
 Given the methodological differences regarding habitat mapping between the two reporting periods, at present no rigorous assessment of change in area can be undertaken.
 Therefore, the 2013 data will be regarded as a baseline against which future assessments will be compared.